Read This First

 Prompt 3: Provide an pedagogical dialogue which begins with semantic confusion but ends in an clear understanding of the terms.

-The section turns on Resolving Semantic Confusion and A Pedagogical Dialogue.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Resolving Semantic Confusion and A Pedagogical Dialogue in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Resolving Semantic Confusion distinct from A Pedagogical Dialogue.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Resolving Semantic Confusion distinct from A Pedagogical Dialogue.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with There are times when what seems to factual, Semantic Misunderstandings and Factual Disagreements, and Semantic Misunderstandings Disguised as Disagreements.
+Treat There are times when what seems to factual, Semantic Misunderstandings and Factual Disagreements, and Semantic Misunderstandings Disguised as Disagreements as handles, not slogans.
 The useful question is not only who is speaking, but what the exchange makes newly visible under pressure.
 The practical test is whether the reader could use the distinction to catch a real mistake in reasoning, not merely name a concept.

-The added reasoning insight is that Factual Disagreements vs Semantic Misunderstandings should train a transferable habit.
-If the reader cannot use the central distinction in a neighboring case, the answer has not yet become practical rationality.
+The real test of Factual Disagreements vs Semantic Misunderstandings is whether it trains a transferable habit.
+If the reader cannot use the central distinction in a neighboring case, the page has not yet become practical rationality.

 Alex and Dr. Smith are discussing a recent lecture on scientific theories.